wronrohn/NextTicket/README.md

 * Added Tota11y across the app
 * Created App logo and other static assets except for movie and genre placeholder images for the app

-### Rohnit Shetty
+## Rohnit Shetty

-Was taked to integrate WebSpeech api.
+Was tasked to integrate WebSpeech api.
 Did the following:

 * Implemented webspeech api.
 Worked to refine it with Chunli and Davor.
 * Added basic UI styling for forms.
-* Helped add server sided api for watchlists.
+* Helped add server sided api for watch lists.
 * Performed misc. implementation tasks.
 * Helped develop styling for client side app.

-### Davor Risteski
+## Davor Risteski

-Taksed with working on server.
+Tasked with working on server.
 Did the following:

 * Rebuilt Python module into a persistent process with Redis pubsub.
 * Setup recommendations route with separate Redis pubsub schema for Express.